 WAIVERS & CANCELLATIONS

 *Online registration for SUNDAY’S BIKE TOUR closes Sept.
-12 at BikeReg.
+15 at BikeReg.
 Liability waivers must be completed in order to participate in the Ride and all of its routes.
 Your fees will support many worthy community and bicycling causes.
-This is a rain or shine fundraising event; all sales are final unless we need to cancel the entire Ride for unforeseen reasons.
+Bike Friendly Kalamazoo is concerned with the overall safety of visitors, participants, staff and organizers of the Fall Bike Celebration.
+That said, this is a rain or shine fundraising event; all sales are final unless we need to cancel the entire Ride for unforeseen reasons such as extreme weather, state or local declared emergencies or a safety concern of similar magnitude.
 Registrations are not transferable.
-We are offering lots of options during BikeReg’s registration process in case we have to completely cancel (say, due to COVID-19 or other extreme situation).
-You can register with confidence knowing you may choose between four options in case BFK must cancel the Ride: 1) refund (less non-refundable fees); 2) transfer of registration to our Ride to the following year; 3) charitable donation of registration fees (less non-refundable fees); 4) Flexible solo/family/trusted circle Ride with meal card(s) and maps provided by BFK.
+On the other hand, we are offering lots of options during BikeReg’s registration process in case we have to completely cancel (say, due to COVID-19 or other extreme situation).
+You can register with confidence knowing you may choose between four options in case BFK must cancel the entire Ride: 1) refund (less non-refundable fees); 2) transfer of registration to our Ride to the following year; 3) charitable donation of registration fees (less non-refundable fees); 4) Flexible solo/family/trusted circle Ride with meal card(s) and maps provided by BFK.
 With an event as compact as ours – and with so many routes and starting times – we are optimistic.
 As of now we will be able to offer a delicious ice cream cone and meal card(s) and a map to those opting for the “solo/family/trusted circle/virtual” cancellation option #4.
 Those choosing this option understand that routes may or may not be marked at the time you choose to ride, and that no SAG support will be provided by BFK.
 Bike Friendly Kalamazoo is an IRS registered 501(c)3 Michigan nonprofit; your Event fees will be deductible to the fullest extent of the law.
 T-Shirts must be picked up on Ride Day or we will consider them a donation to charity; we can’t afford to ship them for these prices or store them after the day of the ride.
 T-Shirt sales are not refundable.

 Please help us fight hunger in children by bringing a jar of peanut butter to donate.